avast/scala-server-toolkit/site/docs/rationale.md

 There are certain design decisions and constraints that we put in place to guide the development of this library.

 * Modular design: small, cohesive, orthogonal and composable components.
-  * The project is split into completely separate modules mostly based on dependencies.
-Every module provides some functionality, usually something small.
+  * The project is split into completely separate subprojects mostly based on dependencies.
+Every subproject provides some functionality, usually something small.
 The idea is to compose multiple modules together to get a working application but be able to replace any module with different implementation in case it is needed.
 * Keep the number of dependencies as low as possible.